 The opening of Huntington University has been called a work of divine providence.
 In 1896, the General Board of Education of the Church of the United Brethren in Christ made plans to open a new institution of higher learning.
-Before these plans were publicized, an unsolicited proposal was received from the Huntington Land Association.
+Before these plans were publicized, the Board received an unsolicited proposal from the Huntington Land Association.
 Three entrepreneurs (among them a United Brethren minister) proposed a strategic partnership: the Land Association would donate a three-story brick building, additional campus ground and operational cash.
 In return, the Church would equip and operate a school and sell lots in the surrounding neighborhood.
 Called a direct answer to prayer, the opportunity was “precipitated upon us like a clap of thunder,” said Bishop Milton Wright (whose sons, Orville and Wilbur, would be the first to fly).

 Through this cooperation of Church and community, the University cornerstone was laid in August 1896.
 A year later, the local newspaper estimated that 1,200 people turned out for the dedication of the University.
 “Very impressive were the services at Central College,” reported the Huntington Herald, using the institution’s original name.
 “The new Central College was dedicated Tuesday afternoon, and the doors of the institution thrown open to all for their education as taught from the Word of God.”